stlab/libraries/libraries/future/when_all.md

       - name: args
         description: Futures that shall be joined
   - kind: result
-    description: Returns a future that joins all passed arguments
+    description: a future that joins all passed arguments and passes them to the associated function object
 ---